lujiangz/winactivate/README.md

 ## Usage

-Run `winactivate.cmd` with administrative privileges.
+Run `winactivate.cmd` with administrative privileges, usually by right-clicking it and clicking on "Run as administrator".

-## Compatibility
+## Frequently Asked Questions

-This script is compatible with build 10240 and above.
+### How can I activate Windows 10 Enterprise LTSC 2022 using HWID?

+You can't.
+You'll first have to switch the edition to **Windows 10 IoT Enterprise LTSC 2022**.
+To do this with winactivate, run the following command:

+    winactivate.cmd -ProductKey QPM6N-7J2WJ-P88HH-P3YRH-YY74H

 ## Credits